 Even if an institution has a waiting list, it should still encourage students to continue to apply for CCG funding as more funds may become available during the aid year.
 An institution may choose to pay retroactive awards for prior terms and OHE encourages this practice.
-See the SFA-CCG pdf pages 25 to 26 and MN Rules 4830.7710.
+See the SFA-CCG page 12, 19, and MN Rules 4830.7710.